trholdridge/Slice-of-Jam-2022/README.md

 Features:
 - Talking cat (with yarn!)
 - Punk Icarus
-- The Minotaur's bullied cow-centaur brother
+- The Minotaur's cow-centaur brother
 - Frog in a suit
 - Tired snail
 - Customizable pronouns for Theo
 - Content warning: bad puns

 Currently, the game is complete.
 The assets and writing might be polished more later.
-Created in <48 hours for the Slice of Game Jam.
+Created in <48 hours for the Slice of Jam visual novel game jam.

 Art by [imjumokay](https://github.com/victoria-adebiyi), coding by [sacredbagel](https://github.com/trholdridge), and writing by [rustle-rabbit](https://github.com/EuannGu).